 1) Complete the Enclave Registration Checklist to expedite your N3C Data Enclave account creation.

 2) Follow the Enclave Registration Instructions to request and access your enclave account.

-N3C Domain Teams enable researchers with shared interests to more efficiently analyze data within the N3C Data Enclave and collaborate to build the various N3C components.
-The Clinical Domain Teams developed within the Clinical Scenarios subgroup focus on specific clinical domain questions.
-Clinical Domain Teams are enabled by Slack channels for discussion, meetings, document management, and are supported by N3C workstreams and administration.
-N3C encourages all researchers to join a Domain Team that represents their interests or to suggest a new Domain Team if none currently represents their goals.
+N3C Clinical Domain Teams enable researchers with shared interests to analyze data within the N3C Data Enclave more efficiently and to collaborate on multi-site research.
+The Clinical Domain Teams, developed within the Clinical Scenarios subgroup, focus on specific clinical questions surrounding COVID-19's impact on health conditions.
+Clinical Domain Teams are enabled by Slack channels for discussion, meetings, and document management, and are supported by N3C workstreams and administration.
+N3C encourages researchers of all levels to join a Domain Team that represents their interests, or to suggest new clinical areas to explore.

 Required Governance Documents

 - The Data Use Agreement (DUA) is a legal document that covers the terms of how data are accessed or used within the N3C Data Enclave.
 It is executed between NCATS and a research institution (or directly with a researcher in the case of an individual citizen scientist who is not affiliated with an institution).
 This agreement covers the contributing site’s use of the data for research.
 Signing of the DUA and IRB approval are both required to use data in the N3C Data Enclave.